Museo Mural Diego Rivera: Objective

 It is the goal of the museum to preserve and disseminate Diego Rivera's artistic work, as well as organize temporary exhibits and conferences and events, talks, concerts and other art activities.

 History

 The museum was built in 1986 as a space to exhibit Diego Rivera's 1946–47 mural Sueño de una tarde dominical en la Alameda Central (Dream of a Sunday Afternoon in the Alameda Central).
 It had previously been housed at the Hotel del Prado, which was severely damaged in the 1985 Mexico City earthquake.

 In order to transport the mural from the hotel, the wall that supported it was cut; later, a metal structure was used to support its 15-ton weight, still preserved to date.
 The museum's building and its facilities were built around the mural, after it was placed at its current location.
 The museum was inaugurated on February 19, 1988.

 Management

-The museum is administered by the Instituto Nacional de Bellas Artes y Literatura (INBAL, Spanish: National Institute of Fine Arts and Literature), which in turn is funded by the federal government.
+The museum is administered by the Instituto Nacional de Bellas Artes y Literatura (National Institute of Fine Arts and Literature), which in turn is funded by the federal government.